happma/PyNonpar/README.md

 Test statistics based on ranks may lead to paradoxical results.
 A solution are so-called pseudo-ranks.
 This package provides a function to calculate pseudo-ranks which are used in nonparametric statistics for rank tests.

+Furthermore, this package provides a function to calculate the Hettmansperger-Norton test using pseudo-ranks.